-Items an apprentice should bring: The Eklands will provide a clothing allowance of $500, which can be used to purchase all-leather work boots, rubber corral/barn boots, a lined canvas jacket and vest, and water repellent leather work gloves after their arrival.
+Items an apprentice should bring: The Eklands will provide a clothing allowance of $500 which can be used to purchase all-leather work boots, rubber corral/barn boots, a lined canvas jacket and vest, and water repellent leather work gloves after their arrival.
 The apprentice should bring their own work pants, down jacket and vest, hats, scarves, gloves, casual clothing, and toiletries.
-There are lots of outdoor recreational activities available in this area.
+There are many outdoor recreational activities available in northern California.
 The apprentice may want to read up on the region and bring hiking or camping gear.

 The Sacramento Valley is typified by an interior valley, Mediterranean climate with hot, dry summers and cold, rainy winters.
 Winter temperatures rarely go below 22o F. Significant snowfall may accumulate above 4,500 feet elevation.
 The Paskenta Ranch will occasionally receive snow in mid-winter but it rarely remains on the ground for more than a day.